ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 Large jobs may take longer to start up.
 The ``sbcast`` command is recommended for large jobs requesting over 1500 MPI tasks.
-By default, SLURM reads the executable on the allocated compute nodes from the location where it is installed; this may take long time when the file system (where the executable resides) is slow or busy.
+By default, Slurm reads the executable on the allocated compute nodes from the location where it is installed; this may take long time when the file system (where the executable resides) is slow or busy.
 The ``sbcast`` command, the executable can be copied to the ``/tmp``